ietf-llc/policies-consultation/Conflict-of-Interest-00.md

 **Disclosure of Actual or Potential Conflicts**

-In addition to the obligation that all Covered Individuals adhere to the IETF LLC’s Code of Conduct, the IETF LLC requires that all Covered Individuals promptly disclose facts or circumstances that could constitute or be perceived to be a potential conflict of interest.
+In addition to the obligation that all Covered Individuals adhere to the IETF LLC’s Code of Conduct, the IETF LLC requires that all Covered Individuals promptly disclose to the IETF LLC Board facts or circumstances that could constitute or be perceived to be a potential conflict of interest.

 In the event a Covered Individual discloses a potential conflict of interest, non-conflicted Board Directors will review all disclosures and determine an appropriate resolution.
 Pending the Board’s review and resolution of a potential conflict of interest, disclosing Covered Individuals will conduct themselves so as to minimize the possible impact of the potential conflict of interest on IETF LLC.
 Each Covered Individual agrees to comply with the resulting determination of the Board, including recusal from participation in certain IETF LLC matters, termination of the conflict-related activity, termination of the engagement with the IETF LLC, or other action as directed by the IETF LLC Board.

 A Covered Individual should complete the attached Conflict of Interest Disclosure Form to fully and completely disclose the material facts about any potential conflicts of interest.
-This Disclosure Form shall be submitted on each of the following events:
+This Disclosure Form shall be submitted to the IETF LLC Board on each of the following events:

 1 - Upon a person’s initial association with IETF LLC.